ffstghc/Telegram_Bot_PhDs/README.txt

-Telegram Bot which sends a Notification if new PhD/Doctoral Studies Vacancies are found.
+Telegram Bot that sends Notifications if new PhD/Doctoral Studies Vacancies are found.

 Checks RSS Feeds multiple times a Day.